-Creative Café: This is a pilot program partnering with Quest Art School + Gallery in Midland.
+Creative Connections: This is a weekly program partnering with Quest Art School + Gallery in Midland.
 At this weekly art program, volunteers assist the instructor as they use various media to allow the person living with dementia and their care partner to explore their creativity.

 Minds in Motion©: Minds in Motion is a community-based social program that incorporates physical activity and mental stimulation for people with early to mid-stage signs of dementia and their care partners.
 Volunteers get involved in the exercises, serve refreshments and participate in cognitive activities.

-The Alzheimer Society of Simcoe County produces several fundraising events each year to raise funds to directly support the programs and services we offer within Simcoe County to thos living with Alzheimer's and other forms of dementia.
-Volunteers play a vital role in many of these and assist with everything from the planning to helping to promote, to assistance with the operations the day of.
+The Alzheimer Society of Simcoe County produces several fundraising events each year to raise funds to directly support the programs and services we offer within Simcoe County to those living with Alzheimer's and other forms of dementia.
+Volunteers play a vital role in many of these events and assist with everything from planning to helping to promote the events, to assisting with the operations on event day.

 For information about volunteering for any of these inititatives, please contact Marguerite Glanfield at [email protected] for current opportunities.